splunk/public-o11y-docs/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.rst

 Check the AlwaysOn Profiling configuration
 ----------------------------------------------------------------

 If AlwaysOn Profiling is not working as intended, check the configuration settings.
-The Java agent logs AlwaysOn Profilin settings using INFO messages at startup.
+The Java agent logs AlwaysOn Profiling settings using INFO messages at startup.
 Search for the string ``com.splunk.opentelemetry.profiler.ConfigurationLogger`` to see entries like the following:

 .. code-block:: shell